 Apart from the impressive array of toys, Akiko also has fishing and spearfishing equipment.
 For unlimited entertainment, the vessel is equipped with an Apple TV on Chromecast and iTunes movie bank with a storage capacity of approximately 500 movies.
 It has a satellite television system from Foxtel.

 One of the highlights of the yacht is its Australian Aboriginal artworks collection, reflecting the rich Pacific heritage shared by several Southeast Asian countries as well as Melanesian islands.

 Akiko is currently undergoing an extensive refit, which would not only make it more seaworthy but also more luxurious for guests.
 It is normally available for charter for destinations in South East Asia and South Pacific besides Australia and New Zealand.

-Princess Iolanthe is an ideal luxury yacht for rental for group trips in South East Asia.
+Princess Iolanthe is an ideal luxury yacht charter for rental for small group trips in South East Asia.

 The stylish motor boat has three decks complete with the finest amenities and comforts that its 10 guests would need on a Southeast Asian cruise.

 The 45.7-metre-long vessel has a massive sun deck and bridge deck.
 There are dining areas on all three decks.
 The saloons are connected to their aft decks with retracting circular glass doors.